Mitch Harper

 Mitchell Van "Mitch" Harper is an American politician from Fort Wayne, Indiana.

 He was elected as a Fort Wayne Common Council member from the 4th District on November 6, 2007.
 He was elected to a second term on November 8, 2011.

 Harper served as a Representative in the Indiana House of Representatives from 1978 to 1990.
 At 22 years of age, Harper was the youngest member of the Indiana House.
-After 6 terms totaling 12 years in the legislature, Harper voluntarily left the body as a demonstration of his personal commitment to term limits.
+After 6 terms totaling 12 years in the legislature, Harper did not run for re-election as a demonstration of his personal commitment to term limits.
 In 1992 he served as a presidential elector for Indiana.
-Harper, an attorney, edits the weblog Fort Wayne Observed.

-Harper was an Alternate Delegate to the Republican National Convention in 1976; he served as Delegate to the Republican National Convention in 2008.

-He is presently a member of the Indiana Republican State Committee by virtue of having been elected as Chairman of the Third Congressional District Republican Committee.